induktio/thinker/Readme.md

 Installation
 ------------
-1. Extract the files to game folder
+1. Extract the files to game folder.
-2. Check the readme for release notes
+2. Check the changelog for release notes.
-3. Change configuration from thinker.ini or use the defaults
+3. Change configuration from thinker.ini or just use the defaults.
 4. Start the game from terranx_mod.exe
-5. Mod version/build date should now be visible in the game version menu
+5. Mod version/build date should now be visible in the game version menu (Ctrl+F4).
+If it is not displayed, Thinker is not correctly loaded.

 Other mods
 ----------
 * [Pracx](https://github.com/DrazharLn/pracx) graphics enhancement patch can be used together with Thinker.
 It is recommended to download and install [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 If you already use older Pracx 1.10 you can just rename terranx_mod.exe to terranx.exe and run pracxpatch.exe so that the installer patches the right binary.
-* [SMAC-in-SMAX mod](https://github.com/DrazharLn/smac-in-smax) can also be installed to play a game similar to original SMAC from within the SMACX game binary while Thinker is enabled.
+* [SMAC-in-SMAX mod](https://github.com/DrazharLn/smac-in-smax) can also be installed to play a game similar to original SMAC from the SMACX game binary while Thinker is enabled.

 Compiling
 ---------
-Thinker can be compiled using the included CodeBlocks project and mingw32-g++.
+Thinker can be compiled with GCC and the included CodeBlocks project.
+GCC version 8.1.0 or later is recommended and can be found from [mingw-w64 project](https://sourceforge.net/projects/mingw-w64/files/).

 License